Esca-MMC/TransparencySettings/readme.md

 Enable | **true** or false | If true, these objects will use your custom transparency settings.
 If false, they will use Stardew's default transparency system.
 BelowPlayerOnly | **true** or false | If true, these objects will only be transparent when they are "below" the player's vertical position.
 TileDistance | Any integer, e.g. **5** | These objects will be transparent while the player is within this number of tiles.
 Setting this to a negative number will disable transparency completely (e.g. `"TileDistance": -1`).
+MinimumOpacity | A decimal from 0 to 1, e.g. **0.4** | This is how transparent objects can be.
+0 is completely transparent, and 1 is completely visible.

 ### Key Bindings
 These settings allows players to customize the key bindings for this mod's transparency toggle buttons.